arq5x/gemini/docs/content/tools.rst

 ``-a extract`` Extract specific values from a BED file
 -------------------------------------------------------
-Lastly, we may also extract values from specific fields in a BED file and populate one or more new columns in the database based on overlaps with the annotation file and the values of the fields therein.
+Lastly, we may also extract values from specific fields in a BED file (or from the INFO field in a VCF) and populate one or more new columns in the database based on overlaps with the annotation file and the values of the fields therein.
 To do this, we use the ``-a extract`` option.